eginamalaj/bilinearModels/README.md

 To evaluate the ability of the model to make accurate predictions, a leave-one-out cross-validation procedure was followed.
 This included:

-1. removing one species *i*
+1. Removing one species *i*
-2. re-building the bilinear model for the *n−1* remaining species following:
+2. Re-building the bilinear model for the *n−1* remaining species following:

 ```
-> ⟨Yexp⟩=(Z⊗U)⟨B⟩+⟨E⟩
+⟨Yexp⟩=(Z⊗U)⟨B⟩+⟨E⟩
 ```

 > where ‹…› denotes the lexicographic concatenation (unfolding) of the columns of a matrix into a single column vector, ⊗ is the Kronecker product, **Z** is a matrix of size (*j* × *l*), where *j* represents the metal and *l* represents the physicochemical properties, **U** is the influence matrix of size (*i* × *k*), *i* being the species and *k* representing the eigenvectors, **B** is a matrix of bilinear regression coefficients, and **E** is a matrix of error terms.

-3. predicting the LC50 value for species *i* (Eq.
+3. Predicting the LC50 value for species *i* (Eq.
 2)
-4. quantifying the difference between the predicted and experimental values for species *i*
+4. Quantifying the difference between the predicted and experimental values for species *i*

 ![obs_vs_pred](https://user-images.githubusercontent.com/54320408/94323902-bbb8af00-ff54-11ea-95ca-6807a8822bc4.png)